intel/intel-extension-for-transformers/examples/huggingface/pytorch/text-generation/quantization/README.md

 # Run
-We support compression technologies such as `MixedPrecision`, `SmoothQuant` and `WeightOnlyQuant` with `RTN/AWQ/TEQ/GPTQ` algorithms, `BitsAndBytes` based transformers also works, the followings are command to show how to use it.
+We support compression technologies such as `MixedPrecision`, `SmoothQuant` and `WeightOnlyQuant` with `RTN/AWQ/TEQ` algorithms. `BitsAndBytes` based transformers works on GPU device and `load_in_4bit` and `load_in_8bit` work on CPU device are provided, the followings are command to show how to use it.

 ## 1. Performance
 ``` bash